deciduously/mifkad/README.md

 * `cargo-watch` - run `cargo install cargo-watch` to obtain if needed.
 * npm/yarn

 Yarn will fetch and build `bs-platform` for you, which does include compiling the OCaml compiler.
 So the first run of `yarn install` is a bit bulky on this one unless you're already using ReasonML.
-This build setup has been tested as-is on Linux (4.18+, but again, probably fine on almost anything) and Windows x86_64 platforms.  the `VS2015 x64 Native Tools Command Prompt`..
+This build setup has been tested as-is on Linux (4.18+, but again, probably fine on almost anything) and Windows x86_64 platforms with the `x86_64-pc-windows-msvc` toolchain.
+On Windows, use the `VS2015 x64 Native Tools Command Prompt`, which I know you have if you've managed to install `rust`.

 ## Usage